iswarya15/Shopping-List-NgRX/README.md

 - readonly => TS feature.
 Errors when tried to modify
 - payload => Data that is passed to Reducer

+Note on Actions: _Any action that we dispatch reaches all `reducers`_.

 ## Store Module

 `StoreModule.forRoot()` takes in a `Action-ReducerMap` which is a JS Object.